 - 2307 Conceptual Development of Math for Elementary Teachers.
 Designed to develop a connection between the conceptual understanding of mathematical concepts and abstract thinking in the areas of number sense, patterns, operations, and pre-algebra for young children.
 F - 2308 Conceptual Development of Math for Elementary Teachers II.
 Designed to develop a connection between the conceptual understanding of mathematical concepts and abstract thinking in the areas of number sense, patterns, operations, plane geometry, probability, measurement, interpretation of data, problem solving, and student assessment for the middle school child.
 S - 2310 Teachers, Schools, and Society/Tutoring.
 Introduction to reality of the teaching profession in a diverse society.
 Includes minimum of 24 clock-hours tutoring students in classroom setting.
 B - 2320 Instructional Technology.
 Study of the principles of instructional technology and the use of multi-sensory aids to facilitate learning.
-B

-- 3306 Integrated Social Studies.
+B - 3306 Integrated Social Studies.
 Overview of the social sciences as related to elementary school curriculum.
 Content includes economics, geography, history, and political science.
 B - 3320 Early Childhood Education.
 Introduction, overview, and analysis of basic principles, development, and types of programs designed to enhance the cognitive, physical, and social/emotional development of young children.
 Includes a minimum of twelve clock-hours in an early childhood classroom.
 B - 4160 Teaching Certification I. Study of the Texas certification framework and teacher appraisal system with special emphasis on the Early Childhood and Middle School Generalist TEXES.
 B - 4170 Teacher Certification II.
 Study of the Texas Certification framework and teacher appraisal system with special emphasis on professionalism and the Pedagogy and Professional Responsibility TExES.
+B - 4180 Teacher Certification III.
+Study of the Texas Certification framework and teacher appraisal system with special emphasis on the Science of Teaching Reading.
+B

-B - 4210 Classroom Management and Organization.
+- 4210 Classroom Management and Organization.
 Study of various techniques and theories in organizing and managing elementary classrooms and student behavior.
+B - 4240 The Elementary School Teacher.
+Organization of elementary schools and professional teacher responsibilities with attention to learning theories, programs, and special needs.
+Includes professional trainings and requirements for Texas certification.
 B - 4301 Social Studies Methods/Practicum.
 Developmentally appropriate strategies and techniques for introducing social studies content to elementary and middle school students.
 Emphasis will be given to the development of integrated thematic curriculum guides and delivery of teaching units.
 Includes a two-week practicum.
 Fee \$50 B - 4302 Mathematics/Science Methods.
 Developmentally appropriate strategies and techniques for introducing mathematics and science cutent to elementary and middle school students.
 Emphasis on the development of integrated thematic curriculum guides and delivery of teaching units.
 B - 4320 Assessment and Evaluation in the Elementary School.
 Study of assessment and evaluation as applied to the elementary school.
 Fee \$135.
-B - 4340 The Elementary School.
-Organization of elementary school functions with attention to theories, programs, and special needs.
-Includes observation and evaluation of classroom teaching.
-B - 4650 Teacher Aide Practicum.
-Required of public school teacher aides to complete requirements for certification in EC-4.
-Requires current employment in the certification area, having completed a minimum of 11⁄2 years in that position.
-The practicum will be no less than one semester.
-D - 4660 Clinical Teaching in the Elementary/Middle School.
+B - 4660 Clinical Teaching in the Elementary/Middle School.
 Teaching under supervision in the elementary school for twelve weeks in an all-day assignment.
 Includes weekly seminar to address special topics.
 PRE: Admission to Educator Certification.
 Fee \$255.
 B